mwaylabs/BlueRange-SDK-Android/README.md

 #### Reporting
 - Messages logged over a long period of time can be summed up to **status reports** and published to the cloud.
-- The cloud could evaluate these reports for **heatmaps generation** or **indoor positioning**.
+- The cloud could evaluate these reports for **heatmaps generation** or server-side **indoor localization**.

 #### Aggregating
 - Most proximity messaging use cases require stable signal strengths (RSSI) to correctly estimate distances to beacons.
-Message aggregators will **average RSSI values** of beacon message streams using average filters.
+Message aggregators can be used to **average RSSI measurements** of beacon message streams.

 #### Triggering
-- The message trigger can be used to implement **proximity messaging** scenarios.
-Whenever messages arrive andspecific time and/or location conditions are fulfilled, the trigger will execute an action and notify your app.
+- A message trigger can be used to implement **proximity marketing** scenarios.
+Whenever a beacon message arrives, the trigger executes an action, if the predefined time or location conditions are fulfilled and notifies your app about the action execution.
 Currently supported action parameters are:
   - Action delay: Actions will be executed after a predefined delay.
-  - Action lock: Actions will be blocked for a specific amount of time after they have been triggered.
+  - Action lock: Actions will be locked for a specific amount of time after they have been triggered.
   - Activation distance: Actions will only be triggered, if the device has a distance to the beacon which falls below a predefined threshold.
   - Validation period: An action can have a start and end validation time.